New York State Thruway: South of Albany

-The mainline of the Thruway begins, both in terms of exit numbers and mileposts, at the boundary between the New York City borough of the Bronx and the Westchester County city of Yonkers.
-Here, I-87 changes from the Major Deegan Expressway to the Thruway as the mainline proceeds northward through Yonkers and southern Westchester County.
-It connects with Central Park Avenue (NY 100) at exit 1, the first of 12 exits within the county.
-The first few exits serve various local streets, with exit 2 providing access to Yonkers Raceway and exit 3 serving the Cross County Shopping Center.
+The mainline of the Thruway begins (in terms of exit numbers and mileposts) as a continuation of the Major Deegan Expressway, carrying I-87 northward into Westchester County from New York City at the border between Yonkers and the Bronx.
+The first few exits serve various local streets and destinations in the city.
 At exit 4, I-87 connects to the Cross County Parkway, an east-west parkway providing access to the Saw Mill River, Bronx River, and Hutchinson River parkways, all of which run parallel to the Thruway through Yonkers.
 The Hutchinson River and Bronx River parkways leave to the northeast midway through Yonkers, while the Saw Mill and Sprain Brook parkways follow the Thruway out of the city.
-Exit 5 connects to Central Park Avenue which connects towards White Plains.
+Exit 5 connects to Central Park Avenue (NY 100) which connects towards White Plains.
 After that, exit 6 connects to Tuckahoe Road, connecting towards Yonkers and Bronxville.
-The last free exit heading northbound is at Ridge Hill Boulevard and Stew Leonard Drive (exit 6A).
-Travel farther north from there requires a toll payment at the Yonkers toll gantry.
+The last free exit heading northbound is exit 6A; travel farther north requires a toll payment at the Yonkers toll gantry.

 After the toll, the thruway continues to exit 7, which grants access to Ardsley and Saw Mill River Road.
 All three highways take generally parallel tracks to Elmsford, where I-87 directly intersects the Saw Mill River Parkway at exit 7A.
-Not far to the north is exit 8, a semi-directional T interchange with I-287 (the Cross-Westchester Expressway).
+Not far to the north is exit 8, a semi-directional T interchange with I-287 (the Cross Westchester Expressway).
 I-287 joins the Thruway here, following I-87 west across the Hudson River into Rockland County on the Tappan Zee Bridge.
-I-87 and I-287 remain overlapped for 15 mi through the densely-populated southern portion of Rockland County, meeting the Palisades Interstate Parkway (exit 13) and the Garden State Parkway Connector, the latter of which provides access to the Garden State Parkway (exit 14A) in New Jersey.
+I-87 and I-287 remain overlapped for 15 mi through the densely populated southern portion of Rockland County, meeting the Palisades Interstate Parkway (exit 13) and the Garden State Parkway Connector, the latter of which provides access to the Garden State Parkway (exit 14A) in New Jersey.
 The Thruway continues generally westward to Suffern, where I-87 and I-287 split at a large semi-directional T interchange (exit 15) near the New Jersey border.
 At this point, I-287 heads south into New Jersey while I-87 and the Thruway turn northward into the valley of the Ramapo River.
 NY 17 northbound briefly joins the Thruway at the interchange with I-287 in Suffern, and leaves the Thruway a half-mile north at exit 15A in Hillburn.